-We estimate that more than a quarter million adults in Kansas experienced serious psychological distress in the past 12 months.
+An estimated 220,000 adults in Kansas experienced serious psychological distress in the past 12 months.
 Note that a patient can receive multiple diagnoses of a serious mental illness due to a high degree of overlap between the mental health conditions.
-USC Schaeffer

-Source: National Institutes of Mental Health, National Survey on Drug Use and Health (NSDUH) 2015, and NSDUH-MHSS 2008-2012.
-Estimate of # of people affected using total state population of 2,191,407 (18 years and over), Census Bureau data (2015) Estimated number of affected people in past year Substance abuse in people with serious psychological distress UNITED STATES 2015
+Source: National Institutes of Mental Health, National Institutes of Mental Health, National Survey on Drug Use and Health (NSDUH, R-DAS) 2015-2016, and NSDUH-MHSS 2008-2012.
+Estimate of # of people affected using total state population of 2,191,407 (18 years and over), Census Bureau data (2015) Substance abuse in people with serious psychological distress KANSAS 2016

 People who experienced serious psychological distress in the past 12 months are more likely to abuse or be dependent on alcohol or illicit drugs during that same time period.

-MENTAL HEALTH CARE COVERAGE, UTILIZATION & COSTS Unmet mental health care needs More than a quarter of adults with serious psychological distress in the past year reported an unmet need for mental health care.
+MENTAL HEALTH CARE COVERAGE, UTILIZATION & COSTS Unmet mental health care needs Approximately a quarter of adults with serious psychological distress in the past year reported an unmet need for mental health care.
 A common reason for not receiving care was the inability to afford mental health treatment, especially for people who do not have health insurance.
-There is significant unmet need for mental health care in the U.S.